saucelabs/visual-examples/wd-java-testng/README.md

   ./mvnw clean test -Dtest=InventoryTest
   ```

+NOTE: By default, the test will run on desktop.
+If you'd like to run the test with a mobile device or emulator modify the test accordingly.

 - Review your screenshots by clicking on the url printed in the test or go to https://app.saucelabs.com/visual/builds.
 - Accept all diffs, so they become new baselines.